 The PhD program at IIIT-Delhi is focused towards research like any other PhD program - limited coursework to enhance the breadth and depth of a student, followed by focused research.
 Some of the key features of this program are:

-- The institute provides attractive compensation – the stipend in the first year is Rs.27,000 per month; 2nd to 4th year it can be upto Rs.30,000 per month.
+- » The institute provides attractive compensation – the stipend in the first two years is Rs.31,000 per month; 3rd & 4th year is Rs.35,000 per month.